This Chorizo and Manchego Pizza is pizza with a Spanish twist, with manchego cheese, red onion and arugula.

 - Once the onions have cooked for about 30 minutes and are quite soft, increase the heat to medium-high.
 Add the sugar, balsamic and a bit more salt and cook, stirring, until onions are browned and caramelized.
 Remove to a bowl and set aside or refrigerate until needed.

-- To prepare the pizza: Preheat oven to 500° F. with rack 8 inches below broiler.
+- Preheat oven to 500° F. with rack 8 inches below broiler.
 If you are using a pizza stone, put it in the cold oven and allow to heat with the oven.
 Allow to pre-heat for about 30 minutes.

 - Form dough into a rough circle.
 (I like to do this on a cornmeal sprinkled piece of parchment paper.
 Place parchment on to a baking sheet if you aren't using a pizza stone).
 Spread a generous layer of pizza sauce, the dot with caramelized onions.
 Scatter some crumbled chorizo on top, then top with some grated Manchego.